|

 A: WinJail is a full chroot/jail implemenation for Windows.

-It provides ability to specify chroot points for every drive separately.
+It provides possibility to specify chroot points for every drive separately.
 It

-provides way to chroot() such application or whole environment for user or group.
+gives oportunity to chroot() application or the whole environment for particular user or group.

-One of significant benefits is WinJail able to use copy-on-write technique
+One of significant benefits it provides is, that WinJail is able to use copy-on-write technique

-for system files, so you don't need to copy whole windows folder for jail
+for system files, so you don't need to copy the whole Windows directory to run jail

-A: There is good way to be sure your application works only in specific location.
+A: It is a good way to be sure, that your application works only in specific location.

-A: Jail points for certain application are new roots for your drives; so
+A: For certain applications jail points become new roots of your drives; so

-you can "describe" whole system disk as such sub-folder; and all
+you can "describe" the whole system disk as such sub-folder.
+All

-applications were chroot'ed will run with that copy in the same manner
+chroot'ed applications will treat this folder in the same manner

-A: Pentium capable processor, 128MB RAM, 15MB free disk space, see requirements and features for details.
+A: Pentium suitable processor, 128MB RAM, 15MB free disk space, see requirements and features for details.

 Q: Which operating systems are supported?